 Yes, it’s more likely than not that you’ll offer a promotion for your product or service during retail holidays.
 However, why stop there?

 This is when your marketing team can really get creative.

 Can you think of an offer to tie in with the specific holiday?

 For instance, say you’re a SaaS company that offers email marketing software, you could run a promotion over the beginning of December along the theme of 12 days of Christmas – like we did!
 “On the first day of Christmas, get 20% off our software for the first six months.
 Hurry, this offer is only valid till the next day of Christmas!”

-This kind of holiday promotion is a powerful tool for landing new leads and sales.
+This kind of holiday offer is a powerful tool for promoting your startup on social media and landing new leads and sales.

 On top of chasing up some new business, the holidays are also a great time for you to reward your current customers and followers.

 How you do this largely depends on the kind of business you’re in.
-However, here are some ideas of what you could offer:
+However, here are some ideas on how to promote your startup:

 The holidays are great for working on your brand image.

 The wackiness and universal themes surrounding them are instantly recognizable to your target audience.